Equality, Diversity and Inclusion Objectives

 Under the 2010 Equality Act, public bodies such as FE Colleges are required to identify and publish strategic equality objectives that are designed to fulfil the Public Duty to eliminate discrimination, advance equality of opportunity and fostergood relations.

-The details that follow provides a snapshot of the progress achieved on the Group’s Strategic Equality & Inclusion Objectives 2017-2020.
+The details that follow provides a snapshot of the progress achieved on the Group’s Strategic Equality & Inclusion Objectives 2021-2024, published in April 2021.

-To improve performance of learners by the continued identification and review of achievement gaps and the impact of the actions taken.
+Improve performance of students by the continued identification and review of achievement gaps and the impact of the actions taken.
 Examples include:

 Teaching, Learning and Assessment

 Develop further opportunities to increase understanding and celebration of equality, diversity, and inclusion themes.
 Examples include:

 - Our curriculum offer and the support provided to students will be regularly reviewed to ensure it is sensitive and reflects the interests and backgrounds of those that study with us.

 - We will provide access to learning materials and learning environments that are accessible and enable all learners to thrive.

 - Teaching, learning and assessment will reflect and promote equality, diversity, and inclusion and meet the identified needs of groups or individuals.

 We will seek to understand and remove the barriers that exist for underrepresented groups both in terms of applying for jobs and progressing through the organisation, so we can support diversity at every level of the workforce.
 Examples include: